nyabkun/qq-benchmark/README.md

 **qq-benchmark** is a Kotlin library that can benchmark your code snippets with beautiful console output.

 - Just copy and paste Single-File version [QBenchmark.kt](src-single/QBenchmark.kt) into your project.
 - Or you can use Split-File Jar version.
-See [Maven Dependency Section](#-split-file-jar-version-maven-dependency).- Feel free to fork or copy to your own codebase.
+See [Maven Dependency Section](#-split-file-jar-version-maven-dependency).
+- Feel free to fork or copy to your own codebase.

 ## Example